Configuration File

 [roles.agent-smith.opencode]

-auth_forward = "sync"The layer 2 and 3 examples above belong in
+auth_forward = "api_key"The layer 2 and 3 examples above belong in

 ~/.config/jackin/workspaces/my-app.toml; the global defaults belong in